monsoonmaelstrom/book2/book2.md

 About twenty minutes go by before Gavin is able to light both of his papers at the same time.
 So far, he’s slower than Henry to figure things out for the first time, but faster at refining them after that.

-I set him the same task with ten at the same time that I gave Giorgi yesterday.
+I set him the same task of ten at once that I gave Giorgi yesterday.
 About ten minutes after that, I’m doing the same for Henry.
 I expect it will keep them both busy for the remainder of the session.
 So far, there’s no change with Lisette.

 Another twenty minutes go by and, as expected, Giorgi’s got a globe of fire hovering above his palm.
 It’s only a few inches in diameter though.